 NEW ZEALAND CAREERS EXPO

-Communications campaign help drive exhibitor sign-ups and public attendance following the COVID-19 nation-wide lockdown
+Campaign to help drive exhibitor sign-ups and public attendance following the COVID-19 nation-wide lockdown

-The New Zealand Careers Expo’s goal is to let young people know there are still opportunities available to them, and support them on their journey into the world of work in these challenging times.
+The New Zealand Careers Expo’s goal was to let young people know there are still opportunities available to them, and support them on their journey into the world of work in these challenging times.

-The COVID-19 pandemic brought about a drop-off in confirmed exhibitors and the NZ Careers Expo needed to drive additional exhibitor sign-ups in a short space of time following the first lockdown, while also helping let the public know the expos were going ahead.
+The COVID-19 pandemic brought about a drop-off in confirmed exhibitors and the NZ Careers Expo needed to drive additional exhibitor registrations in a short space of time following the first lockdown, while also helping let the public know the expos were going ahead.